Designer CV Template (Text Format)

 PERSONAL STATEMENT

-- Spearheaded 100+ user-centred designs to boost brand development, which resulted in a 37% increase in sales
+• Spearheaded 100+ user-centred designs to boost brand development, resulting in a 37% increase in sales

-- Lead a design team of 8 members to accomplish all product design targets
+• Lead a design team of 8 to accomplish all product design targets

-- Create mobile application and responsive design content for clients, which has generated a 60% increase in online engagement
+• Create responsive design content for clients, generating a 60% increase in engagement

-- Coordinated with clients, creative teams, and printers to produce derivable posters and art prints for 20+ projects
+• Coordinated with clients and creative teams to produce derivable posters and art prints for 20+ projects

 EDUCATION